vpnry/paauk/README.md

 ### Other Dhamma materials

-For other eBooks, you can check this size [https://www.paaukforestmonastery.org/ebooks](https://www.paaukforestmonastery.org/ebooks)
+For other eBooks, you can check this site: [https://www.paaukforestmonastery.org/ebooks](https://www.paaukforestmonastery.org/ebooks)

 ### May you all be well and happy!